-We're used to having insurance for our medical bills, lives and cars, but today's multi-trillion-dollar insurance industry also covers lots of other things.
+We’re used to having insurance for our healthcare, lives and cars, but today’s multi-trillion-dollar insurance industry also covers lots of other things.
 Pets are insurable.
 Traveler’s Insurance covers kidnapping.
 Even Bruce Springsteen has his voice insured for $6 million.
 The list goes on.

 Well-established and valuable though it is, the insurance industry has plenty of problems — including inefficiency, fraud, human error and, most concerning of all, cyberattacks.
 In 2015, Anthem Insurance revealed a data breach that exposed the sensitive data of nearly 80 million customers and had to pay $39 million to a group of State Attorney Generals in its most recent lawsuit.

 Blockchain’s ability to create trust in a trustless ecosystem through the use of public ledgers and fortified cybersecurity protocols has positive implications for the insurance industry’s future growth.
 Along with artificial intelligence and big data, the potential that utilizing blockchain in insurance will unlock hinges upon three unique features in particular.